Timinator2000/Algorithm_X/12 - your turn/02 - kakuro solver.md

 <summary>Spoiler Alert: What is meant by a "slightly more dialed-in" Algorithm X setup?</summary>
 <br>

 Cages cannot have duplicate numbers.
-Are you using optional requirements to make sure numbers are not duplicated in a cage.
+Are you using optional requirements to make sure numbers are not duplicated in a cage?
 If you need to refresh your memory, go back and revisit the way Mrs. Knuth made sure instruments did not repeat on any particular day.
 </details>

 <details>